 - In Dual Strike, weather no longer imposes movement penalties.
 Snow causes all units (except Olaf's) to spend double the amount of fuel to move (but allows them to move their full range), and rain induces Fog of War with the vision range reduction from the GBA games.
 Sandstorms reduce the maximum range of indirect combat units by one space.

 - In Days of Ruin, snow reduces maximum movement range by one space, rain induces Fog of War and reduces vision range to one space for units and zero for properties and fire pillars, and sandstorms significantly reduce attack power.
-Penny is immune to all of these effects (in rain, she is affected by Fog of War, but her vision range is normal).
+Penny is immune to all of these effects (in rain, she is affected by Fog of War, but her vision range is normal), and her CO Power induces any one of the three at random for a few days.

 - In the later Dune games, a bad sandstorm can seriously damage your base